microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceAppRoles.md

-# Sharing Servie : App Roles
+# Sharing Service : App Roles

 ## When to use app roles